Uncovering Gaps and Trends in Big Data Services: Mu Sigma's “State of Analytics and Decision Science” Report

 Issues related to a dearth in available skills, whether due to talent shortages or lack of training, were the second-highest challenge (30 percent) faced by companies.

-Underperforming companies are twice as likely to identify skill set deficiencies as their most pressing challenge in analytics.
+Underperforming data analytics companies are twice as likely to identify skill set deficiencies as their most pressing challenge in analytics.

 Business acumen and communication skills are two of the top three skill set domains where businesses see the need for improvement.